carpentries-incubator/twitter-with-twarc/_episodes/06-search-stream.md

 We will demonstrate some options you may use when searching tweets in both the Twitter search bar and through the Twarc search command.
 First, you may search tweets for content that contains certain words.
-In the example image below, we search for tweets that contain both the words "archive" and "data" by separating these words with a capitalized `AND`.
+In the example image below, we search for tweets that contain the words "archive" and "data".

+### AND logic

+Successive operators with a space between them will result in boolean `AND` logic.
+Tweets separated by a space will return tweets matching both conditions.
+In the example below, this search will return tweets containing `archive` and `data`

 ![search tweets that contain the words archive and data](../fig/twitter-search-words.png)

 ~~~
-! twarc2 search "(archive AND data)"
+!twarc2 search "(archive data)"
 ~~~
 {: .language-bash}

 To search for tweets that contain either word, and not require both words, the search may use a capitalized `OR` instead.